ericruzanski/stackscripts/README.md

 The scripts in this repository are written in various scripting languages like shell, Python, and Ansible, allowing you to choose the one that suits your needs.

-## Scripts

-The following scripts are currently available in this repository:

-- `jupyter-notebook.sh`: This bash script automates the installation and configuration of the classic Jupyter Notebook, and serves it securely via an NGINX reverse proxy.
-- `basic-metpy-install-ubuntu.sh`: MetPy is a collection of tools in Python for reading, visualizing, and performing calculations with meteorological (weather) data.
-- `lambda-stack-easy-ubuntu.sh`: Lambda Stack is a software stack for machine learning and deep learning, named after the Greek letter lambda, commonly used in mathematical functions.

-Feel free to explore each script's directory for more information on usage and customization.

 ## Usage